 In terms of extensions, ExpressVPN offers in-browser VPN services for Firefox, Chrome, and Safari.
 It also includes a VPN kill switch, DNS leak protection, and location spoofing.
 However, in order to use the browser extension, you will need to install the ExpressVPN desktop app first.

-With 5,000+ servers across 62 countries, NordVPN provides (at least) twice as many connection options as most of its competitors.
+With 5,500+ servers in 58 countries, NordVPN provides an utterly huge number of options to optimize your VPN connection.
 This robust network enables low-lag, reliable and fast connections no matter where in the world you connect.
 What’s more, this provider offers a range of speciality servers fine-tuned for advanced functionalities like Onion over VPN, anti-DDoS, double VPN, P2P and more.

 NordVPN is secured using industrial-strength 256-bit AES encryption, making your connection virtually impossible to penetrate via brute force tactics.
 With one of the best no-logging policies in the industry, you can also be dead-certain that your VPN usage metadata will never come back to haunt you.
 An automatic kill switch further enhances NordVPN’s security features by making sure data doesn’t leak to your provider when your VPN service goes offline.

 NordVPN offers browser extensions for all the major browsers, including Chrome, Firefox, Safari, and Internet Explorer.
 It only takes a few moments to install, after which you will be able to bypass regional blocks in no time.
 NordVPN’s extension also provides reliable encryption and keeps your IP address safe at all times by disabling the WebRTC protocol.

 - SPECIAL OFFER: 3-year plan (75% off - link below)